 Events are expensive, even if you’re not a sponsor.
 Thе average marketing department spends 31.6% оf their budget on events.
-But they’re still one of the best ways to get your product in front of a crowd of likely prospects.
+But they’re still one of the best ways to get your product in front of a crowd of likely prospects: a captive audience already interested in a subject related to your product.

-That’s a LOT of money!
+… But that’s a LOT of money.
 You’ll need to earn it back, and multiply it, if you want to keep your budget next year.

 You can find lots of tips online for generating more leads at events: spend more money on better real estate on the event floor, spend more money on prizes and giveaways, send more people.

 These are all good ideas with two things in common: 1.)
 They’re very expensive, so you’ll have to net even more deals just to get the same ROI; and, more important: 2.)
 You’re still playing a numbers game.
-Many – even most – of the people snagging your prizes and eating up your reps’ attention are not good fits for your product, and will never result in a sale.
+Many of the people taking your swag – and the attention of your sales reps – are NOT good fits for your product.

-DiscoverOrg’s team attends and sponsors 30+ events per year.
+The DiscoverOrg and ZoomInfo team attends and sponsors 100+ events per year!
 We think our our process is dialed and we’re here with some better ideas to multiply your event ROI – before you hit the conference floor, and without blowing out your marketing budget.

 Identify who’s going to the event